 Nicola Sothern is our Senior Manager for Education and oversees the school’s curriculum and strategic improvement.
 Nicola is a qualified teacher with over 12 years’ experience.
 She has worked in numerous schools and was rated as Outstanding consistently for a period of 12 years before her role developed and she joined senior leadership teams.
 Her responsibilities within schools have included Mathematics Leader, PSED Leader and ASEY’s Leader.
 She also works in conjunction with Edge Hill and Liverpool Hope Universities as a school based mentor for trainee teachers.

 Our Education Coordinator, Fay Donnelly, is a qualified teacher with over 10 years’ experience and she assures the day to day operation of the school and the progress of each pupil.
 After completing her BSc in Forensic Science Fay completed her PGCE and QTLS with experience teaching in a range of education settings.
 She has experience teaching students from diverse backgrounds and with a range of specific educational needs, SEBD and learning difficulties and one-to-one mentoring to support young people with mental health issues.
-Fay also has training in CBT and a Certificate in Counselling Skills from the University of Huddersfield and is currently studying for the National Professional Qualification for Senior Leadership.
+Fay also has training in CBT and a Certificate in Counselling Skills from the University of Huddersfield and has recently completed the National Professional Qualification for Senior Leadership.

 She continually seeks to impart her passion and enthusiasm for learning to students by delivering engaging, challenging and inclusive teaching programs.
 Fay’s focus is on developing Educational Resilience and students’ intrinsic motivation for learning to assist in overcoming any barriers to educational achievement.

 Maria Cole is the school SENCO and English teacher.
 She has experience of working with students